jhagdu/jensible-project/roles/jenjobs/README.md

 JenJobs
 =======

-Role to Configure Seed Job in Jenkins to generate other Jobs/Pipeline and Deploy K8s Infrastructure.
+Ansible Role to Configure Seed Job in Jenkins to generate other Jobs/Pipeline and Deploy K8s Infrastructure.

 Requirements
 ------------